-Here, we used a coupled enzyme assay that shows that C, bB actively competes with WST-1 for superoxide and that this competition is dependent on the CybB and quinone concentrations, as well as on quinone regeneration by bo3 oxidase.
-This assay has been used and validated to detect SOD activity in tiscurs and purified fractions.
-We confirm that only in the presence of all components, suppression of formazan formation is observed.
-If all components but CybB was present, WCT-1 reduction by xanthine oxidase was unaffected.
-This is noteworthy, as it has been discribed that superoxide reacts in solution with short chain quinones spontaneously to form semiquinone and oxygen, and that two molecules of semiquinone can disproportion to fully reduced ubiquinol and fully oxidized ubiquinone 57 .
+The strongest evidence for the proposed reaction was obtained in a coupled enzyme assay that shows that CybB actively competes with WST-1 for superoxide and that this competition is dependent on the CybB and quinone concentrations, as well as on quinone regeneration by bo3 oxidase.
+This assay has been used and validated to detect SOD activity in tissues and purified fractions.
+Here, we confirm that only in the presence of all components, suppression of formazan formation was observed.
+If all components but CybB was present, WST-1 reduction by xanthine oxidase was unaffected.
+This is noteworthy, as it has been described that superoxide reacts with ubiquinone to form semiquinone, which can disproportion to ubiquinol and oxygen.
 Alternatively, semiquinone can react with oxygen to form superoxide again.
-However, if this reaction occured a rignificant rate, formazan formation would already be decreased in the presence of quinone and $bo_3$ oxidase (without CybB), which was not the case.
-To eliminate potential pitfalls, we have used the exact same conditions, including the presence of quinone and $bo_3$ oxidase, and performed the experiment with purified SOD.
+However, if this reaction occured at a significant rate, formazan formation would already be decreased in the presence of quinone and bo_3 oxidase (without CybB), which was not the case.
+Whether the added detergent affected this reaction, or the disproportion reaction was slow compared to the reaction of semiquinone with oxygen is unclear.
+To eliminate potential pitfalls, we have used the exact same conditions, including the presence of quinone and bo3 oxidase, and performed the experiment with purified SOD.
 We were surprised to find that only 10x more CybB than SOD was required to suppress WST-1 formation to a similar extent.
-This suggests that the second order rate constant of CybB is about 10 times lower than the one of SOD, yielding a still impressive value of ~2.9 x $10^8 \text{ M}^{-1}$ $s^{-1}$ in the presence of 10 $\mu$ M ubiquinone Q2 (see table 1).
+This suggests that the second order rate constant of CybB is about 10 times lower than the one of SOD, yielding a still impressive value of $\sim 2.9 \times 10^8 \,\mathrm{M}^{-1} \,\mathrm{s}^{-1}$ 1 in the presence of 10 μM ubiquinone Q2 (see table 1).
 Such a rate makes CybB a true competitor for cellular superoxide even in the presence of SOD (see below).

-This same assay was used to titrate quinone as a substrate, rendering a $K_m$ of ~390 nM, which is lower than what has been found for other quinone reducing enzymes in bacteria (typically in the micromolar range)59-63.
-Obviously, such high turnover rates require a fast association of CybB with superoxide and a fast reduction of ubiquinone, and the rates of these have not been measured yet, but might be accessible by pulse radiolysis experiments, where defined concentrations of superoxide can be produced within nanoseconds.
-The observed prerequisite for quinone binding to CybB to allow rapid electron transfer from superoxide might reflect a strategy to suppress reactive intermediates in the membrane.
+This same assay was used to titrate quinone as a substrate, rendering a K_m of ~390 nM, which is lower than what has been found for other quinone reducing enzymes in bacteria (typically in the micromolar range)58-62.
+Our data was analysed using Michaelis-Menten, which might be an oversimplification, as we do not know the "excess" of substrate superoxide over enzyme, which is further influenced by the spontaneous disproportion of superoxide.
+Obviously, such high turnover rates require a fast association of CybB with superoxide and a fast reduction of ubiquinone, and the rates of these have not been measured yet.
+In future experiments, pulse radiolysis will be used as an efficient mean to rapidly produce defined amounts of superoxide and investigate pre-steady-state kinetics on the enzyme as well as stopped-flow measurements to follow the oxidation of the enzyme by quinone.
+However, it might well be that superoxide binding to the quinone-bound enzyme is rate limiting, and subsequent electron transfer might be very fast, and that CybB intermediates with reduced hemes are thus not accumulating.
+The prerequisite of the quinone binding to CybB before the electron transfer from superoxide takes place might reflect a strategy to suppress reactive intermediates in the membrane.
 Mechanistically, it is important to remember that two molecules of superoxide must bind to fully reduce quinone to quinol and that protons must be taken up before reduced quinol can be released to the membrane and be used as a substrate for e.g., respiration.
-Future mutagenesis studies and experiments in proteolipologic should allow us to identify residues that are critical for these processes.
+Future mutagenesis studies should allow us to identify the residues that are critical for these processes.